hachyderm/community/community.hachyderm.io/content/en/docs/account-types/verification.md

 1. Using the [verification steps](https://github.com/hachyderm/community/blob/main/verification.md), add the following to your profile metadata
     - Label: APPROVED
     - Content: https://community.hachyderm.io/approved
-1. Make sure to share that you're an approved account, and include that that means you've agreed to [the covenant](../covenant/)!
+1. Make sure to share that you're an approved account, and include that that means you've agreed to the [Specialized Account Expectations](../covenant/)!